-The orthopedic surgeons at King's Daughters' Health provide comprehensive care for pediatric patients (children).
+The orthopedic surgeons at Norton King's Daughters' Health provide comprehensive care for pediatric patients (children).
 Fractures are the most common orthopedic injury in children, whether the result of an accident, activity or sport.
 As children reach adolescence, sports injuries related to shoulders, knees and ankles become more prevalent.
 Proper stretching and warm-up may help reduce the risk of injury.
 Ask one of our pediatricians what to look for when you think your child may need to visit a doctor.

 Fractures are the most common childhood injury and may occur as the result of play, sports activities or accidents.
 Most childhood fractures are effectively managed with splinting or casting.
 If a more serious injury is involved, surgical intervention may be needed.
-Proper evaluation of childhood fractures is important, particularly if the injury is located near a growth plate, often in or near a joint.
+Proper evaluation of a child's fractures is important, particularly if the injury is located near a growth plate, often in or near a joint.
 If the child's growth plate is involved, orthopedic specialists will help monitor your child's recovery to ensure that he or she heals properly throughout the process.
 Talk to one of our children's orthopedic doctors to see if your child needs to be examined.

 Children are sometimes born with congenital conditions that may affect their ability to grow properly.
 These conditions may include growth plates, contractures or deformities.
 A variety of treatment options are available.
-Specialized care is designed for each patient depending on his or her specific situation and diagnosis.
+Specialized children's orthopedic care is designed for each patient depending on his or her specific situation and diagnosis.
 Norton King's Daughters' Health pediatric care is one of the best in the Madison area, call now to find out more: 812.801.0848.